1. Pissarro's early years

 The First Exhibition

 This first, subversive event was where the Impressionists got their name.
 Thanks to one critic’s derision of Monet’s work ‘Impression, Sunrise’, dismissing it as merely an ‘impression’ or an unfinished piece, the 'impressionist' label was born.
-The group adopted the term with pride and by 1887 they were calling themselves 'the impressionists' and encouraging others to do the same.
+The group adopted the term with pride and were soon calling themselves 'the impressionists' and encouraging others to do the same.
 Until this point, they had largely been known as the ‘independents’ or the ‘intransigents’.

 Pissarro's contribution to the first exhibition was to exhibit five landscape paintings.

 Following the first 1874 exhibition, seven more exhibitions were held in the years between 1876 and 1886.
 The Salon continued to reject the impressionists’ artwork so the exhibitions became a regular event, despite mainly negative reviews from critics and a cool reception from most of the public.
 Ultimately, however, they were critical in introducing impressionist works to a larger audience.

 Pissarro was the only artist to show his work in every single exhibition and he was instrumental in bringing new blood to the exhibition as other artists left the group.
 Berthe Morisot, the leading female impressionist, was the next most loyal, showing her work in seven exhibitions.

 Pissarro happily accepted Degas’ influence in the 1881 exhibition, whilst other artists resented what they perceived as his takeover.
 Through the many upheavals the group faced, Pissarro remained steadfastly loyal to the movement and refused to return to the Salon.